abhatt-rh/asciidoc_vscode_snippets/README.md

 VS Code Snippets are written in JSON.
 Each snippet is defined under a snippet `name` and has a `scope`, `prefix`, `body`, and `description`.
 If `scope` is left empty or omitted, the snippet gets applied to all languages.
 The `prefix` is what is used to trigger the snippet and the body will be expanded and inserted.

-The `vscoderh.code-snippets` file includes snippets for the AsciiDoc language that is used at Red Hat for authoring content.
+The `asciidoc-vscode.code-snippets` file includes snippets for the AsciiDoc language that is used at Red Hat for authoring content.

+Additionally, it also includes snippets for Modular documentation templates (for concept, procedure, reference, and assembly) and a technology preview snippet (to indicate that a feature is in Technology Preview).

 I have only specified the `name`, `prefix`, and `body` parameters.
 Since the `name` seemed intuitive to me, I dropped the `description`.